-To kick off our first post, we’re talking about the Boyfriend Blazer.
+To kick off our first outfit formula we’re talking about the Boyfriend Blazer.

 The Boyfriend Blazer is one of my favorite wardrobe staples.
 It’s slightly oversized, often double-breasted and gives off a cool and casual vibe.

 If you’re just building out a wardrobe, you want this in black, or navy, or both.
 Then, if the style vibes with you, and you’re getting a lot of use out of it, look for it in other neutrals and/or a patterned tweed or herringbone.